Improving Full Waveform Inversion in Large Model Era: Experiments

 The causal baseline achieves only moderate accuracy (MAE~0.0770).
 Due to the large model size and the limited scale of the \textsc{OpenFWI} training set, this causal baseline cannot operate at its full capacity, leading to suboptimal performance.
 Increasing the training data by a factor of two reduces the error to 0.0463, matching the performance range of BigFWI.
 Scaling to ten times more data further improves accuracy to 0.0368, indicating strong data-driven scalability.
 Note that, unlike the other variants, this model with 10 times data is trained for only 20 epochs with a 1-epoch warmup.

 Switching from causal to non-causal decoding yields a larger improvement, reducing the MAE from 0.0463 to 0.0330 (under the same training data level) by allowing full bidirectional attention among all tokens.
 Replacing the original U-Net VQGAN tokenizer with the ViT-VQGAN, which is trained on the full ×10 augmented dataset, leads to a substantial improvement (MAE~0.0167).
-Notably, the backbone transformer for this final model is trained only on the ×2 dataset.
+Notably, the final backbone transformer is trained only on the ×2 dataset.
+With the new ViT-VQGAN tokenizer and non-causal setting, increasing the data scale to ×10 under the same compute budget did not improve performance proportionally; ×10 data for 10 epochs achieved an MAE of 0.0287, while ×2 data for 50 epochs achieved 0.0247.
+We therefore use ×2 data in the final setting, suggesting that the main gains come from the improved tokenizer’s high-fidelity, non-compressed latent representation.
 Reinforcement learning (RL) applied on top of the ViT-VQGAN version further reduces the error to 0.0159.
 Finally, applying physics-based latent gradient descent (GD) refinement yields the best performance (MAE~0.0136), establishing a new state of the art in data-driven FWI.

 Remarkably, our model reaches state-of-the-art end-to-end performance for data-driven FWI, even before any post-processing refinement is applied.
 Overall, these results demonstrate that data scaling, non-causal modeling, improved tokenization, RL alignment, and physics-based refinement collectively define a powerful and extensible recipe for large-model FWI, pushing performance well beyond existing baselines.